diversifix/diversiformer/README.md

 An experimental model version is released [on Huggingface](https://huggingface.co/diversifix/diversiformer).

+Source code for fine-tuning is available [on GitHub](https://github.com/diversifix/diversiformer).

 ## Tasks

 - **DETECT**: Recognizes instances of the generic masculine, and of other exclusive language.
 To do.